Methodist Church of Great Britain: Worldwide Methodism

-Methodism is a worldwide movement with around 80.5 million adherents (including members of united and uniting churches).
-Its largest denomination is the United Methodist Church, which has congregations on four continents (though the majority are in the United States).
+Methodism is a worldwide movement with around 80 million adherents (including members of united and uniting churches).
+Its largest denomination is the United Methodist Church, which has congregations on four continents, although the majority are in the United States.
 Delegates from almost all Methodist denominations (and many uniting churches) meet together every five years in a conference of the World Methodist Council.

 St Andrew's Scots Church, Malta, is a joint congregation of the Methodist Church of Great Britain and the Church of Scotland situated in Valletta.
 It serves British expats.
-There are also Methodist congregations in the Crown dependencies of the Isle of Man and the Channel Islands (each forming a district).
+There are also Methodist congregations in the Crown Dependencies of the Isle of Man and the Channel Islands (each forming a district).

 Methodist churches in Northern Ireland are part of the Methodist Church in Ireland, a separate connexion which is historically associated with the British Methodist Church.
 John Wesley visited Ireland on twenty-one occasions between 1747 and 1789, establishing societies there.